 Bringing together an international group of scholars, this collection includes chapters that address whether or not language can rightly be referred to as a commodity and, if so, under what circumstances.
-Understanding the different theoretical foundations of some phenomenon of the "capitalization" of language -- whether as commodity or capital -- has practical implications for policy writ large.
-The implications of the "capitalization" of language in more empirical terms are explored, both in terms of how it affects language as well as language policy at more micro levels.
+The different theoretical foundations of understanding language as a resource with exchange value – whether as commodity or capital – have practical implications for policy writ large.
+The implications of the "commodification of language" in more empirical terms are explored, both in terms of how it affects language as well as language policy at more micro levels.
 This includes more specific policy arenas such as language in education policy or family language policies as well as the implications for individual identity construction and linguistic communities.

 Table of Contents